samjones00/docs/docs/_documentation/API-Design.md

 The ability to extend ServiceStack's service execution pipeline with Custom Hooks is an advanced customisation feature that for most times is not needed as the preferred way to add composable functionality to your services is to use [Request / Response Filter attributes](/filter-attributes) or apply them globally with [Global Request/Response Filters](?/request-and-response-filters).

-Although this is another area we've improved on as you can now add your own custom hooks without needing to subclass any services.
-To do this we've introduced the concept of a [IServiceRunner](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/ServiceHost/IServiceRunner.cs) that decouples the execution of your service from the implementation of it.
+The [IServiceRunner](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/ServiceHost/IServiceRunner.cs) decouples the execution of your service from the implementation of it which provides an alternative custom hook which lets you add custom behavior to all Services without needing to use a base Service class.

 To add your own Service Hooks you just need to override the default Service Runner in your AppHost from its default implementation: